gizatechxyz/giza-cli/docs/welcome/frameworks.md

 ## Switching between frameworks

-As we aim to bring the best of both worlds to developers, Giza allows to perform the same operations on both frameworks just with a single change in the command line, the `--framework` flag.
+As we aim to bring the best of both worlds to developers, Giza allows us to perform the same operations on both frameworks just with a single change in the command line, the `--framework` flag.

 This flag allows you to specify which framework you want to use for the current operation but the underlying work that we do is the same.